 The combination of naltrexone and ketamine can help treat both symptoms of addiction and depression, a preliminary study by Yale University researchers suggests.

 Substance abuse and depression are common in many patients, and efforts to treat both conditions simultaneously have had limited success.
-One recent study suggested that the antidepressant effects of ketamine might blunted by administration of naltrexone, used to limit cravings of those addicted to opioid drugs and alcohol.
+One recent study suggested that the antidepressant effects of ketamine might be blunted by the administration of naltrexone, used to limit the cravings of those addicted to opioid drugs and alcohol.

-A preliminary study of five patients suffering from both depression and substance abuse disorders suggest that isn’t the case.
-The study was published Jan.
+A preliminary study of five patients suffering from both depression and substance abuse disorders suggests that isn’t the case.
+The study was published on Jan.
 9 in the journal JAMA Psychiatry.